Provides files to download data as it existed for this dataset on previous dates.

 |xls (197.1 kB)||Scheduled update/revision||26 June 2019 09:30|

 If you are looking for the latest data on deaths involving the coronavirus (COVID-19) registered in England and Wales, please see our weekly provisional deaths dataset.

 Main points from latest release

-The provisional number of deaths registered in England and Wales in December 2019 was 47,469; this represents an increase of 2,250 deaths in comparison with the previous month and an increase of 5,930 deaths in comparison with the same month in 2018.
+The provisional number of deaths registered in England and Wales in May 2020 is 52,374; this represents a decrease of 35,779 deaths in comparison with the previous month and an increase of 7,986 deaths in comparison with the same month in 2019.